How to Increase Cold Email Responses by 25%

 Despite looking through dozens, none of the templates were suitable for a personalized cold email, even if some were good for mass emails and sales.

-It is reasonable to understand this since anything personalized cannot also be a template.
+It is reasonable to understand this since anything personalized cannot be a template.

 You could also employ the services of Lead generation agencies to help you with your click-through and response rates.

-CEO Jeff Gant at Polaris Mobility discusses in this video how his company’s response rate increased from 10 to 25% immediately after working with a lead generation agency for their cold email campaigns.
+In this video, Polaris Mobility CEO Jeff Gant discusses how his company’s response rate increased from 10% to 25% immediately after working with a lead generation agency for their cold email campaigns.

-Ultimately, following these tips mentioned in this article, can help improve your click-through rates and make sure that more people click through your cold emails.
+Ultimately, following these tips can help improve your click-through rates and ensure that more people click through your cold emails.